zachary-murray/material/src/components/button/buttonCssDoc.md

 .md-button.md-default-theme.md-accent.btn1  {  }  /* for <md-button class="md-accent btn1" /> */
 .md-button.md-default-theme.md-warn.btn1    {  }  /* for <md-button class="md-warn btn1" /> */
 ```

+Here is a snapshot of the rendered, customized mbButton components:

 ![mdbuttonflatdefault_overrides](https://cloud.githubusercontent.com/assets/210413/7941518/6a59a994-091d-11e5-82cb-14a9a278ce31.png)